vicarchive/site/README.md

-If you found this, cool
+If you found this, cool, it's just my website,
-It's just my website
-I got tired of Carrd or Neocities restrictions and I don't feel like paying shit so I'm doing it on github instead with html It will have a ton of cringe, be ready
+I got tired of Carrd or Neocities restrictions and I don't feel like paying shit so I'm doing it on github instead with html .
+It will have a ton of cringe, be ready